-- 1. I will read them online very cursorily to determine how to group the different projects.
+1. I will read them online very cursorily to determine how to group the different projects.
 I will form groups of 4 or 5 people who have pursued mutually relevant projects.
 At our Nov.
-25 class meeting, I will let you know your group members, and you will exchange your draft with your group members.
-Remember to bring four copies of your draft to class on Apr 26. - 2.
-During the next week before our last class meeting of May 3, you will read your group's drafts and respond to them using your own ideas of how the reports could be improved. - 3.
-On May 3, each of you will meet with your group to discuss the group's reactions to your report and to provide your own reactions to your group members' reports. - 4.
-Between May 3 and May 9, you will write a final version of your report.
+15 class meeting, I will let you know your group members, and you will exchange your draft with your group members.
+Remember to bring four copies of your draft to class on Nov.
+15.

+2. During the next week before our last class meeting on Nov.
+22, you will read your group's drafts and respond to them using your own ideas of how the reports could be improved.

+3. On Nov.
+22, each of you will meet with your group to discuss the group's reactions to your report and to provide your own reactions to your group members' reports.

+4. Between Nov.
+22 and Dec.
+5, you will write a final version of your report (8 to 10 double-spaced pages as a general guideline -- neither minimum nor maximum page limits are set.).
 My hopes and predictions are that your fellow group members' reactions will be helpful to you in formulating this final version.
 REMEMBER: Please rate on a scale from 1 to 5 the degree of good-intentioned help you perceived in your group members.
 Report these ratings on the last page of your project.

-Final due date of project: May 9, 5 pm.
+Final due date of project: Dec.
+5, 5 pm.